-Here is a quick guide on installing Advanced Custom Fields (ACF) on your WordPress website.
+Here is a quick guide on installing Advanced Custom Fields plugin (ACF) pro or free version on your WordPress website.

 1. If you haven't already, install the ACF Plugin

 2. Under the Custom Fields Settings, you will want to add a new Field Group in the left side navigation bar.